 Observation of Brownian motion is well within the capabilities of high-school or even elementary-school students.
 Getting from the raw observation to a quantitative determination of the size of molecules requires more analysis than young kids can handle, but the raw data provides at least some glimmer of an appreciation for what is going on in the microscopic and submicroscopic realms.

 We define the weak atomic hypothesis to be the hypothesis that atoms exist, and have some smallish but nonzero size.
-That is, we hypothesize that Avogadro’s number “exists” in some vague sense, but we don’t know the value of the number.
+That is, we hypothesize that Avogadro’s number “exists” in some vague sense.
+We consider it large but finite, without bothering to ascertain an accurate value.

 There are many important chemistry and physics experiments that provide good evidence for the weak atomic hypothesis.
 They provide evidence that atoms exist, but do not tell us anything about the size of atoms.
 Examples include: